 - Do you need tools for both accounts receivable and accounts payable?

 Before you even start your search for accounting software for your business, you should already know what you’re looking for.
 This will make it easier to narrow down your options based on the features that you want it to have.

 Some of the most common usability features that good accounting software should have include:

 - Multi-User Access: This enables multiple users in your team to access the accounting software.
 You can even control how much access you want to grant certain users to avoid changing confidential data and reports, for instance.

 - Mobile Access: As the term suggests, this means that the accounting software can be accessed even from a mobile device.
 This comes in handy if you or your team are constantly on the go or if you’re managing businesses from across different locations.

 5- Your Accounting Team’s Opinion

 Since your accounting team would be making the most out of the accounting software, it just fits you to seek their help and opinion.
 These professionals most likely know more about the latest in accounting technology, so they can help you make a better decision.
-Plus, they can also give their insights on what features are needed for your business so that the finance and accounting departments can be more efficient and productive.
+They can also give their insights on what features are needed for your business so that the finance and accounting departments can be more efficient and productive.

-Whether you’re a small or large business, having accounting software in place will always come in handy.
+Whether you’re a small or large business, accounting software will always come in handy.
 Surely, you need that added push to help accountants with the job that they can do.

 If there are certain things that you can automate to increase efficiency and reduce human error, then why deprive your business of these possibilities.
-As you select which accounting software to go for, keep in mind the factors stated above so you can choose the most useful and cost-efficient one for your business.
+As you select which accounting software to use, keep in mind the above factors so you can choose the most useful and cost-efficient one for your business.